Hope Center History

 Our mission is to match every child and adult to programs and services specific to their needs and requirements.
 In doing so, provide quality education and support services to children and adults regardless of their ability.
 To be a place where the unique educational needs of children and adults are addressed, where culture is embraced and reflected, and where dreams can have an early start to becoming fulfilled.

 That all children and adults have the opportunity to thrive with quality education.
-To meet the individual needs of students with developmental disabilities, developmental delays, or in need of specialized educational or vocational services, and put them on a course for academic and life success.
+To meet the individual needs of those whom we serve so that they may have the opportunity to thrive with quality education and vocational services.

 Providing a positive, enriching and nurturing space where students are treated with the dignity and respect they deserve and are entitled to.